 Over the past three years, Bluecrux’s turnover has tripled, with an increasingly high proportion being generated abroad.
 The expected turnover for 2019 is estimated at 14 million euros, a third of which is generated by software products.
 Opening this first US office in New Jersey will result in a further increase in growth.

 Supporting the production of cell therapy

-Having ambitious growth plans to further develop our solutions, both the consulting activities and the SaaS technologies Binocs & Lightsoutplanning, we were looking for a partner who could help facilitate this growth.
-Down2Earth Capital is an independent private equity company, founded in 2013, focusing on small and medium sized transactions in Belgium.
+Having ambitious growth plans to further develop our solutions, both the consulting activities and the SaaS technologies Binocs and Lightsoutplanning, we were looking for a partner who could help facilitate this growth.
+Down2Earth Capital is an independent private equity company founded in 2013, focusing on small and medium-sized transactions in Belgium.
 D2E Capital combines years of successful experience in private equity with top-level industrial expertise.
-“In Down2Earth we found a dynamic and independent partner who understands our business and fully supports our global growth plans,” says Koen Jaspers.